Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 {: .notice--info}

 [![image-center](../assets/images/600px/central_dogma.png){: .align-center}](../assets/images/central_dogma.png)
 The central dogma of molecular biology states that molecular information flows from DNA in the nucleus, into the RNA that is transcribed from DNA, and then into proteins that are translated from RNA.
-Image courtesy: Dhorpool, Wikimedia commons user.
 {: style="font-size: medium;"}

 ## Transcription factors control gene regulation